paigematheson14/genome-assembly-calliphora/README.md

 # 10. Assemble genomes using FLYE

 I used FLYE to assemble my genomes with a threads score of 16 and an estimated genome size of 700 megabases.
-We also used a nextflow script to make this work (see below)
+We also used a nextflow script to make this work (see below).
+We used a nextflow script because it is faster than just running through slurm script.
+This is because nextflow runs each sample parallel (i.e. sample 1 and 2 are being run simultaneously rather than sample 1 being run to completion before sample 2 starts).
+This assembly using Next Flow took 1 day and 6ish hours.

 NextFlow script (which was named fly_nxtflow.nf)